Xi'an Incident: Immediate reactions

 News spread overnight through Bao'an, the CCP capital.
 Mao Zedong and the other Central Committee members were surprised but elated.
 A mass meeting held the following morning approved a proposal by Mao to put Chiang on trial as a traitor.
 Zhou Enlai was dispatched to Xi'an.
 The CCP advised Zhang to prepare for attacks by the Nationalist central government, and promised that the Red Army would not take advantage of the situation to occupy any Northeastern Army territory.
 They also notified the Comintern of what had occurred and asked permission to form a "revolutionary government of national defense" with Zhang, Yang, and other dissident Nationalists.
 A meeting of the CCP Central Committee was held on 13 December to discuss the situation in more detail.
 The vast majority approved the plan to force Chiang to step down and stand trial, and to sentence him to death.
+Zhang Guotao even called for the overthrow of the nationalist government.
+Mao declared Chiang as "objectively pro-Japanese" and that his arrest had "revolutionary significance" in which the Party should support, but cautioned against taking the lead to oppose Chiang and instead favor Chiang to be brought under the "people's verdict" in order to encourage Zhang Xueliang to execute the Generalissimo while keeping the Party's hands clean.
 They also hoped to make Xi'an the center of a government of national resistance to Japan.
 On 15 December, the CCP sent a telegram to Nanjing urging them to comply with the Eight Demands, force Chiang to step down, and allow him to be tried.